-- You don’t know what will happen throughout the whole next calendar year, and your ability to contribute to an IRA could increase unexpectedly (e.g., you receive a windfall, a side income presents itself, you decide to leave grad school/your postdoc early for a better-paying job, you get married to a higher-earning person or your spouse receives a raise).
+- You don’t know what will happen throughout the whole next calendar year, and your ability to contribute to an IRA could increase unexpectedly (e.g., you receive a windfall, a side income presents itself, you decide to leave grad school/your postdoc early for a better-paying job, you combine finances with a higher-earning person).

 - You can roll forward your contribution room into future years.
 For instance, if you can contribute $5,000 each calendar year to an IRA, you can carry forward some or all of your $1,000 excess contribution room, so that in the year that you are able to contribute more, for example, you can contribute $6,000 to your current year IRA and perhaps $1,000 to your prior year IRA.

 An Illustration (with Numbers!)